EcoJulia/Phylo.jl/docs/src/index.md

  but not released).
 Both are currently under development, so please [raise an issue](https://github.com/richardreeve/Phylo.jl/issues) if you find any problems.
 Currently the package can be used to make trees manually, and to generate random trees using the framework from `Distributions`.
-For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate a random tree of that type:
+For instance, to construct a sampler for 5 tip non-ultrametric trees, and then generate one or two random tree of that type:

 ```julia
 julia> using Phylo